pramudiptha/os212/tips.md

 > Remember to rest.
 Overwork is really bad for you. <br>
 > Bring some snacks if that makes you more focus on studying. <br>
 > Spare some memory space because you will need alot for this course. <br>
+> Stay calm when you make a problem, there is always a way. <br>